Part 1 - Server Setup

 This section will help you set up and configure a server to prepare it for running a Pocket node.

 The first thing you’ll need to run a Pocket node is a server.
-For this guide, we’ll be using a virtual machine on the Linode cloud service, but you can use any cloud service you like, or run a server of your own.
+For this guide, we’ll be using a virtual machine on the cloud service, but you can use any cloud service you like, or run a server of your own.

 Let’s start by creating a Linode instance (a virtual machine).